 Domestic violence can refer to physical assault, sexual assault, verbal abuse, threatening behavior and psychological abuse by a spouse, dating partner, family member or other member of the household.

 Within 14 days, a hearing will be held on the status of the temporary order.
-Our lawyers will help you present your case for continuing the order for protection, amending it or rescinding it.
+Our Redmond domestic violence attorney will help you present your case for continuing the order for protection, amending it or rescinding it.

 - A no-contact order with criminal penalties if violated